 Path lighting refers to any series of lights designed to illuminate a walkway, whether it is a public sidewalk or private path through a beautiful garden.
-They can range from utilitarian to decorative, and you have options from wired lights to solar powered landscape lighting.
+Residential exterior lights can range from utilitarian to decorative, and you have options from wired lights to solar powered landscape lighting.
+You can also try this out to avail solar installations.
 Here is an introduction to path lighting as a whole, and your options if you’re considering installing path lights.

 Path lights are, by definition, intended to light up a pathway.
-However, you can use path lights for multiple purposes, such as accenting certain landscaping features in addition to literally lighting the way.
+However, you can use path lights for multiple purposes, such as accenting certain landscaping (check out BLT Landscapes for services) features in addition to literally lighting the way.
 You can set up path lights to accent a particular item in the garden while showing people the turn in the path that guides them around it.
 Recessed lights may be used to light up stairs or steps in the path while clearly communicating where these items are, reducing the odds others trip and fall.

 We mentioned that path lights range from the functional to the decorative.
 You could buy functional and stylish path lights in solid colours or strong metallic tones for a little more.
 Or you could find decorative path lights that match the sconce by the front door with a little research and a larger budget.